 Staying within your range of personal style is key.
 But your clothing should reflect you and your significant other’s best selves and the color scheme should be complementary of one another.
 We also recommend that couples stick to classic looks rather than trendy ones that could feel outdated later down the years.
 It is important that clothing looks timeless and flattering to the body types of the individuals.

 Figure Out What Props to Bring

 What makes the two of you a couple?
 Do the two of you have a similar interest or hobby?
 What about a seasonal activity that the two of you love doing together?
 Did you make your commitment to one another in ink?
 These are great places to start!
 Representing your unique personalities makes for amazing engagement shoots and prop ideas.
 Music buffs?
 Bring your guitar or another musical instrument!
-Do you both live for game night?
-Bring along your favorite board game and play a little!
+Do you both love sports?
+Wear personalized jerseys!
 Is there a place that means a lot to you two?
 Have the landmark in the backdrop!
 There are no right or wrong props to bring.
 Just have fun with them.

 Address Your Personal Concerns Before the Shoot

 If you despise getting photos taken of yourself, express that to your photographer and let them know what it is about getting your photos taken that you hate.
 People, naturally, feel better about certain angles or want any physical insecurities to be masked.
 And that is completely okay!
 Photographers have tricks and ways to pull the focus away from certain areas and draw to other areas the couple and individuals feel confident about.
 It is about capturing photos that the couple is in love with.